 What is this medicine?

 PACLITAXEL (PAK li TAX el) is a chemotherapy drug.
 It targets fast dividing cells, like cancer cells, and causes these cells to die.
-This medicine is used to treat ovarian cancer, breast cancer, and other cancers.
+This medicine is used to treat ovarian cancer, breast cancer, lung cancer, Kaposi's sarcoma, and other cancers.

 How should I use this medicine?